-After publishing my latest post on The Pinoy Legacy about the importance of Thai social security or and on how it helped me when I got sick, comments and private messages started to flood my inbox.
-People are asking me on how to avail, the amount deducted from my salary every month, the coverage, etc.
+After publishing my latest post on The Pinoy Legacy about the importance of Thai social security or prakan sangkom and on how it helped me when I got sick, comments and private messages started to flood my inbox.
+People are asking me how to avail, the amount deducted from my salary every month, the coverage, etc.

 So, to better answer all the questions, I decided to put into writing my personal account on how I got “prakan sangkom” and the benefits I have received.

-A few years ago I met couple of Filipino teachers in one of the biggest government schools in Phitsanulok.
-They mentioned that a visit to the hospital for a full body check up once a year cost them nothing.
+A few years ago I met a couple of Filipino teachers in one of the biggest government schools in Phitsanulok.
+They mentioned that a visit to the hospital for a full body checkup once a year cost them nothing.
 I was like, “heto na naman sila oh“.
 I didn’t believe every single word they said.
 Perhaps because I haven’t hit 30 yet, so health insurance wasn’t yet high on my list of priorities.
 And of course, because “pabida” can be found everywhere.
 Mas marami nga lang ngayon.

-“No, we don’t give it to foreigners,” she said, and told me so many things I didn’t even understand.
-I relayed the information to the lady working in the labor office that my university won’t give me an insurance.
+“No, we don’t give it to foreigners,” she said and told me so many things I didn’t even understand.
+I relayed the information to the lady working in the labor office that my university won’t give me insurance.
 She told me that she wanted to speak to our HR and asked me to call her again.

 I didn’t push it.
 I let it go.
 I was back teaching at my university the next day.
 Just before noon on that day however, I received a phone call from our HR.
 She told me to meet her in an hour for some important information.
-I met her in her office and told me straight away that the university council agreed that all foreigners should get an insurance.
+I met her in her office and told me straight away that the university council agreed that all foreigners should get insurance.
 She asked me to make a copy of my passport, work permit, and to sign a form coming from the social security office.
 That was the first month 750 was deducted from my salary.

 I did exactly what he said.
 I used my prakan sangkom in the hospital registered on my card.
-After series of X-rays and a CT scan, my new doctor found out what was bugging me.
+After a series of X-rays and a CT scan, my new doctor found out what was bugging me.
 He prescribed several medicines in different boxes, too.
 Fortunately, everything was free.
 Nothing was taken out of my pocket.
 The prakan sangkom which the lady from the labor office told me that will come in handy was indeed helpful.
 If I didn’t have insurance, my hospital bills could have skyrocketed.

 Another situation when our prakan sangkom did its wonders was when my second child was born.
-Prenatal check ups weren’t covered, only delivery.
+Prenatal check-ups weren’t covered, only delivery.
 We could have paid less or maybe nothing at all if we chose to have our baby delivered at the hospital indicated on our cards.
 But my wife preferred a private hospital for faster service.

-If you’re child was born in the hospital not indicated on your card, you will have to pay the amount first.
+If your child was born in the hospital not indicated on your card, you will have to pay the amount first.
 We were quoted 50k baht for a CS section and paid the amount from our pocket.
 But days later we went to the labor office to claim maternity benefits for my wife.
 I can’t remember exactly how much we got back, but it was around 33k to 35k with a 7-10 days time frame.
 So technically lumiit ang amount na binayaran namin dahil may refund kaming nakuha.
 Our little one is also getting 400 baht every month from the fund.

 Since getting sick is something we cannot avoid, it is really a must to have insurance or “prakan sangkom.”
 Speak to your employer on how to avail.
 Huwag manghinayang sa 750 baht na ikakaltas sa sahod kung katumbas naman nito ay panatag na pagiisip sa oras na di inaasahan.